ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 {{< /faq_block >}}

 {{< faq_block title="How can I get my data displayed on the Genome Portal?" >}}
-Please begin by checking that your data meets the minimal requirements listed on the <a href="/contribute" target="_blank">Contribute</a> page.
+Please begin by checking that your data meets the minimal requirements listed on the <a href="/contribute">Contribute</a> page.

-If it does, feel free to reach out via email to <dsn-eb@scilifelab.se> or through the <a href="/contact" target="_blank">Contact</a> form.
+If it does, feel free to reach out via email to <dsn-eb@scilifelab.se> or through the <a href="/contact">Contact</a> form.
 We would be happy to learn more about your genomic project, and will provide a brief form to collect additional details about your data.
 {{< /faq_block >}}

 {{< faq_block title="What data file formats are supported for display on the Genome Portal?" >}}
-The Genome Portal uses the JBrowse 2 genome browser to display genomic datasets. <a href="https://jbrowse.org/jb2/features/#supported-data-formats" target="_blank">JBrowse 2 supports several formats</a> that are commonly used in genomics (e.g., BED, VCF, FASTA, GFF, among others), which could therefore be displayed in the Genome Portal.
+The Genome Portal uses the JBrowse 2 genome browser to display genomic datasets. <a href="https://jbrowse.org/jb2/features/#supported-data-formats">JBrowse 2 supports several formats</a> that are commonly used in genomics (e.g., BED, VCF, FASTA, GFF, among others), which could therefore be displayed in the Genome Portal.
 However, at the moment, we do not accept complete BAM files derived from shotgun sequencing, as they can be quite large and may impact performance.
 Users can, however, add and visualise BAM files as local data tracks in the Genome Portal’s genome browser.
 {{< /faq_block >}}

 {{< faq_block title="Can unpublished data be displayed on the Genome Portal?" >}}